MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/boundary-groups.md

 - If you use a single, large boundary group for site assignment that doesn't reference any distribution points.

-#### During peer downloads, only use peers within the same subnet
+#### <a name="bkmk_bgoptions2"></a> During peer downloads, only use peers within the same subnet
-This setting is dependent upon the one above.
+This setting is dependent upon the preceding option.
 If you enable this option, the management point only includes in the content location list peer sources that are in the same subnet as the client.

 Common scenarios for enabling this option: